hailstorm75/MySetup/README.md

 # MySetup
 My bash on windows vim setup and a couple of scripts.
-If you are having problems installing this set-up feel free to contact me.
+If you are having problems installing this setup feel free to contact me.

 # Installation
 This installation guide assumes your have minimal experience using VIM and the terminal.